hamkuu/hamkuu/README.md

 Hello, I am Hirokoma, a.k.a Haoju, a professional Python developer located in Tokyo.

-I have been working on web development for seven years, specializing in Python for the past four years.
+I have been working on web development for seven years, specializing in Python since 2020.

 ## Most Active Expertise